settlemint/docs/docs/developer-guides/interacting-with-erc20-tokens-via-smart-contract-portal.md

 ### Ethers.js:

 - Make sure your ABI matches the contract's interface.
 - The signer should have the necessary private key and be connected to the blockchain network.
+- The signer should have the necessary private key and be connected to the blockchain network.